Author Tegon Maus introduces The Wishing stone:

 The last time we used the wishing stone was at the hospital the morning she died.

 On that day, all three of us made a silent wish, certain the others had wished the same.
 Kate died that afternoon and I never thought about it again.
 It was the last time I believed in magic, in love or in the existence of God.

 Then, after three miserable lonely years, the unthinkable, a second chance...
 Warwick.

 Tegon has done it again!
 What a mind-blowing story!
 If you read the first book in this series Machines of the Little People, then you know Tegon Maus is a wonderful author.
 His writing is well crafted, there is a large amount of humor and the plot twists keep you guessing.

 What you don’t know is this book, while every bit as good as the first, takes a hard turn and goes in a decidedly different direction.
 I was shocked and delighted with the tangential course of this book.
 It all makes so much sense at the end.
 I am committed to no spoilers, but the cast of characters and the plot twists are so delicious.
 I laughed out loud more than once!

 The Wishing Stone gets a score of 4.9 of 5 stars!
-The score would have been higher but for the handful of spelling errors I found.

 You can read the review of the first book here: www.wordrefiner.com/book-reviews/-the-eve-project-machines-of-the-little-people-book-1-by-tegon-maus Another 4.9 Star review!